caseycas/CacheModelPackage/README.md

 elastic/elasticsearch, ReactiveX/RxJava, google/guava) all from github except
 the eclipse ide.

+The full version of the corpus (minus very large source code files) can be found at full_java.
+This is almost 17 million tokens in size.
+Due to size difference, entropy values may not be comparable to smaller corpora.

 The ruby corpus is a random sample of ruby files from 15 projects (cloudfoundry/bosh, Homebrew/homebrew, rapid7/metasploit-framework, diaspora/diaspora, jekyll/jekyll, rubinius/rubinius, discourse/discourse,